koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

     // Default is true
     Enabled bool

-    // Interval defines the running interval (second) of the Arbitration Mechanism.
+    // Interval defines the running interval (ms) of the Arbitration Mechanism.
-    // Default is 60s
+    // Default is 500ms
     Interval int
 }
 ```